Onion Cheddar and Bacon Potato Cakes

 • 4 rounded tablespoons flour

-• 2 tbsp chopped parsley, or other favorite herbs
+• 2 tablespoon chopped parsley, or other favorite herbs

 • 6 slices crisp cooked, thick cut smoked bacon, chopped